vivekraj21/Blog-App/README.md

 - 2) To Login User :
 ![login](https://user-images.githubusercontent.com/103635442/224434228-068e2a60-6f3d-48a8-8aec-cbc7a98b9232.png)
 - You will get JWT after login successfully.
--

 - 3) To Post blog : first provide blog details
 ![post](https://user-images.githubusercontent.com/103635442/224434339-28dcc672-2245-471f-b813-adbe5fd23c0b.png)
-- Then go to header and provide in key : Authorization and in Value  : Bearer "<JWT>" and hit Send button.
+- Then go to header and provide in key : Authorization and in Value  : Bearer your_JWT and hit Send button.
 - You can also watch all previous posted blogs ,find blog by Id etc.